dCache/dcache/docs/TheBook/src/main/markdown/cookbook-ha-with-replicable-services.md

 This service collects nightly statistics about available pools.
 One can have multiple instances of `statistics` and each instance will collect the same information.

+### `bulk`

+This service processes bulk requests for pinning/unpinning, staging/releasing, file deletion and qos updating or manipulation.
+It does not directly affect transfers, but is perhaps more critical than the other services in this group because it supports the `REST` API.

+Bulk is fully replicable.
+All instances *_must_* share the same database instance.
+The configuration should be synchronized such that all instances are configured the same way.

+Request querying is load-balanced over the physical instances, but only the leader instance is responsible for submission, cancelling or clearing requests, and only the leader actually processes them (i.e., runs the request container servicing the request).